Why Coaching is the Secret Sauce of Leadership

-“On Raglan Road” by Van Morrison and the Chieftains has these lines about hidden, subtle ideas:
+“On Raglan Road” by Van Morrison and the Chieftains has these lines about hidden, secret ideas:

 I gave her gifts of the mind,